 Our day ended with a concert by the 10th Mountain Division group who played for us in the town municipal building.
 Their music was great!

-On August 6, 2016, the Manzer twins out did themselves again with their annual "Twins Wide Open" at the Cedars Golf Couse on the East Road in Lowville.
+On August 5, 2017, the Manzer twins out did themselves once again with their annual "Twins Wide Open" at the Cedars Golf Couse on the East Road in Lowville.
+The theme for this tournament was "Christmas in July."
 This Captain and Crew event was a shot gun start at 9 a.m. on this beautiful 18 hole course.
 Lunch was served and prizes were awarded.
 Door prizes were numerous!
 It was another fun filled golfing day.
 The Martinsburg Historical Society is forever grateful to these ladies for being so generous in time, effort and fun as well as the funds given to the historical society.

 Cedars Golf Course

 Sign up early!

 A great Christmas at Cedars!

 Martinsburg Day, August 12, 2016 started at 10:00 am with people all over the hamlet for the open houses and displays as well as the village wide garage sales.
 The Martin Mansion had demonstrations and cannons replicating the War of 1812.
 The weather was threatening but people turned out.
 It was our best Martinsburg Day ever!

 In the town hall

 Walter Martin made a return visit this year.
 Ed Ingersoll joined in the events of the day.